 Your spaceship guzzles fuel at an alarming rate - 25% every time you take off.
 So unless you’re clever with where you land, it’s a major drain on your plutonium reserves.

 Slow right down and keep an eye out for buildings with landing pads - put your ship down here and you won’t use any fuel getting back in the air.
 Even if you didn’t get your landing zone just right, the terminals nearby will summon your ship to a landing pad for a free lift-off - although they’ll set you back one Bypass Chip each (you'll need to craft these from plutonium and iron) to activate.

 See those locked doors and crates dotted around crash sites and space stations?
 They need an AtlasPass to get inside.

-These aren’t one-time use keys like Bypass Chips, though - once you learn how to make one it’ll stay in your inventory, so you can use it on as many locks as you like.
+These aren’t one-time use keys like Bypass Chips, though - once you learn how to make one it’ll stay in your inventory and you can use it on as many locks as you like.

 Got a cargo hold filled with precious metals?
 That’ll make you a prime target for space pirates.

-Try to aim for a nearby planet or space station, so if the going gets tough you can bail out of the fight.
-Once you’re in combat your hyperdrive will be offline, and you won’t be able to make a quick getaway.
+Try to aim for a nearby planet or space station in case the going gets tough so you can bail out of the fight.
+Once you’re in combat, your hyperdrive will be offline and you won’t be able to make a quick getaway.

 Words: Tom Morgan, Tom Parsons and Tom Wiggins.